carloskiki/asm-feature-extraction/draft.md

 similarity detection is performed with one known fragment (either because it was analyzed before or because its source code is known), and one unknown fragment.
 If the unknown piece of code is deemed highly similar to the known one, it greatly simplifies the analysis task, and reduces duplicate work.

+### How BCSD is used in real implementations

+- TODO: How BCSD is used in industry

 ### Problem Definition